Insect morphology: Coleoptera

 Different glands specialize for different pheromones produced for finding mates.
-Pheromones from species of Rutelinae are produced from epithelial cells lining the inner surface of the apical abdominal segments or amino acid based pheromones of Melolonthinae from eversible glands on the abdominal apex.
+Pheromones from species of Rutelinae are produced from epithelial cells lining the inner surface of the apical abdominal segments or amino acid-based pheromones of Melolonthinae from eversible glands on the abdominal apex.
 Other species produce different types of pheromones.
 Dermestids produce esters, and species of Elateridae produce fatty-acid-derived aldehydes and acetates.
 For means of finding a mate also, fireflies (Lampyridae) utilized modified fat body cells with transparent surfaces backed with reflective uric acid crystals to biosynthetically produce light, or bioluminescence.
 The light produce is highly efficient, as it is produced by oxidation of luciferin by the enzymes luciferase in the presence of ATP (adenosine triphosphate) and oxygen, producing oxyluciferin, carbon dioxide, and light.

 A notable number of species have developed special glands that produce chemicals for deterring predators (see Defense and predation).
 The Ground beetle's (of Carabidae) defensive glands, located at the posterior, produce a variety of hydrocarbons, aldehydes, phenols, quinones, esters, and acids released from an opening at the end of the abdomen.
 While African carabid beetles (e.g., Anthia some of which used to comprise the genus Thermophilum) employ the same chemicals as ants: formic acid.
-While Bombardier beetles have well developed, like other carabid beetles, pygidial glands that empty from the lateral edges of the intersegment membranes between the seventh and eighth abdominal segments.
+While Bombardier beetles have well-developed, like other carabid beetles, pygidial glands that empty from the lateral edges of the intersegment membranes between the seventh and eighth abdominal segments.
 The gland is made of two containing chambers.
 The first holds hydroquinones and hydrogen peroxide, with the second holding just hydrogen peroxide plus catalases.
 These chemicals mix and result in an explosive ejection, forming temperatures of around 100 C, with the breakdown of hydroquinone to H2 + O2 + quinone, with the O2 propelling the excretion.

 Tympanal organs are hearing organs.
-Such an organ is generally a membrane (tympanum) stretched across a frame backed by an air sac and associated sensory neurons.
+Such an organ is generally a membrane (tympanum) stretched across a frame backed by an air sac and associated sensory neurones.
 In the order Coleoptera, tympanal organs have been described in at least two families.
 Several species of the genus Cicindela in the family Cicindelidae have ears on the dorsal surface of the first abdominal segment beneath the wing; two tribes in the family Dynastinae (Scarabaeidae) have ears just beneath the pronotal shield or neck membrane.
 The ears of both families are to ultrasonic frequencies, with strong evidence that they function to detect the presence of bats via their ultrasonic echolocation.
 Even though beetles constitute a large order and live in a variety of niches, examples of hearing is surprisingly lacking in species, though it is likely that most are just undiscovered.